-Milan Matarazzo has been working with True Foods Kitchen in Chicago, Illinois for 8 months and has been enjoying every minute of it.
+Milan Matarazzo has been working with True Foods Kitchen in Chicago, Illinois, for eight months and has been enjoying every minute of it.
 Working full-time waiting tables, he is doing just what he said he'd do when he started Harvest Corps.
-Congratulation Milan keep up the great work!
+Congratulation Milan, keep up the great work!

 Michael Smith WCH Corps, 2015 Apprenticeship, 2016

 Mike started Harvest Corps in the summer of 2015 and immediately fell in love with farming, and wanted to pursue a career in urban agriculture.
-It wasn't long before he know he wanted to stick around Wind City Harvest to complete the 9 month Certificate program.
-In 2016 was enrolled in the apprenticeship with one goal in mind completion.
-Mr. Smith worked at The Plant for his internship as Mushroom Mike.
-Now Micheal Smith is back at The Plant working for Just Ice making some really cool sculptures.
-Congratulation Mike keep up the great work!
+It wasn't long before he knew he wanted to stick around Wind City Harvest to complete the nine-month Certificate program.
+In 2016, Mike was enrolled in the Apprenticeship with one goal in mind: completion.
+He worked at The Plant for his internship as Mushroom Mike, and now Smith is back at The Plant working for Just Ice making some really cool sculptures.
+Congratulations Mike, keep up the great work!

 Burrell Robinson WCH Corps, 2015